 Free Tools for Startups: Analytics

-When entrepreneurs talk about the importance of data, they are usually just talking about the importance of being able to tell when a strategy is or isn’t working.
+When entrepreneurs talk about the importance of data, they are usually just talking about the importance of telling when a strategy is or isn’t working.
 Analytics tools allow you to see how much traffic is going to your website and how these users found your website in the first place.
 The following tools are crucial for ensuring that minimal time and money are spent on ineffective digital strategies.

 5. Google Analytics